 In a basic environment with a Cisco ASA firewall I am logging everything to a syslog-ng server.
 As there aren’t any reporting tools installed, I am using grep to filter the huge amount of syslog messages in order to get the information I want to know.
 In this blog post I list a few greps for getting the interesting data.

-When troubleshooting network and security issues on many different devices I always miss some command options to do exactly what I want to do on the device I am currently working with.
-Therefore, I list a few commands for the Palo Alto Networks firewalls to have a short reference for myself.
+When troubleshooting network and security issues on many different devices/platforms I am always missing some command options to do exactly what I want to do on the device I am currently working with.
+Therefore I list a few commands for the Palo Alto Networks firewalls to have a short reference / cheat sheet for myself.
 Maybe some other network professionals will find it useful.